-Basis of preparation - continued The assets and liabilities in the financial statements have been presented in order of their liquidity.
+Basis of preparation - continued

+The assets and liabilities in the financial statements have been presented in order of their liquidity.
 All assets and liabilities either have a maturity of less than a year or have no fixed maturity and are therefore considered current assets/liabilities.

+Standards and amendments to existing standards effective in the current year

+There are no new or amended standards for the year ended 31 March 2023 that have had a material impact on the financial statements.

-New accounting standards and interpretations not adopted No new standards or amendments to existing standards and interpretations that are not yet in effect are expected to have a material impact on the financial statements of the Fund.
-Significant accounting estimates and judgements The preparation of financial statements in conformity with NZ IFRS requires the use of certain critical accounting estimates.
+New accounting standards and interpretations not adopted

+No new standards or amendments to existing standards and interpretations that are not yet in effect are expected to have a material impact on the financial statements of the Fund.

+Significant accounting estimates and judgements

+The preparation of financial statements in conformity with NZ IFRS requires the use of certain critical accounting estimates.
 It also requires the Manager to exercise its judgment in the process of applying the Funds' accounting policies.

 The investments of the Funds have been valued at the relevant redemption price established by underlying investment managers, therefore the Manager has not made any material accounting estimates or judgements in relation to the carrying value of these assets.

-The Manager continues to closely monitor the impacts of the COVID-19 Pandemic on the Fund.
-The Manager has evaluated the impact of COVID-19 on the valuation of financial instruments as at 31 March 2022 and has concluded that an adjustment was not required on the basis that the markets were functioning and the redemption price for the financial assets at fair value through profit or loss represented fair value.
-Functional and presentation currency The financial statements are presented in New Zealand dollars, which is the Funds' functional currency.
+Functional and presentation currency

+The financial statements are presented in New Zealand dollars, which is the Funds' functional currency.
 All amounts have been rounded to the nearest dollar.

+Financial instruments

+(a) Classification

-Financial instruments (a) Classification Financial assets at fair value through profit or loss The Funds classify their investments in Australian unlisted unit trusts and forward foreign exchange contracts as financial assets at fair value through profit or loss.
+Financial assets at fair value through profit or loss

+The Funds classify their investments in Australian unlisted unit trusts and forward foreign exchange contracts as financial assets at fair value through profit or loss.
 The Funds classify their investments based on both the Funds' business model for managing those financial assets and the contractual cash flow characteristics of the financial assets.
 The Funds' investment strategies, policies and guidelines are established by the Manager.
 The portfolio of financial assets is managed and performance is evaluated on a fair value basis in accordance with the Funds' investment strategies.

 Derivative instruments, which are predominantly forward foreign exchange contracts, are classified as financial assets or liabilities at fair value through profit or loss.
 The use of derivatives is governed by investment guidelines which are set by the Manager with the approval of the Trustee.
 Where derivative instruments are used to economically hedge currency risk, hedge accounting is not applied and derivatives are recognised at their fair value.

 The Manager and investment manager are primarily focused on fair value information and use that information to assess the assets' performance and to make decisions.
 The Funds have not taken the option to irrevocably designate any equity securities as fair value through other comprehensive income.

-Financial assets and liabilities at amortised cost The Funds' cash and cash equivalents and other receivables are classified as financial assets at amortised cost based on the Funds' business models for managing those financial assets and the contractual cash flow characteristics.
-Financial liabilities at amortised cost comprise related party payables and other payables. (b) Recognition Purchases and sales of investments are recognised on the trade date, the date on which the Funds commit to purchase or sell the investment.
+Financial assets and liabilities at amortised cost

+The Funds' cash and cash equivalents and other receivables are classified as financial assets at amortised cost based on the Funds' business models for managing those financial assets and the contractual cash flow characteristics.

+Financial liabilities at amortised cost comprise related party payables and other payables.

+(b) Recognition

+Purchases and sales of investments are recognised on the trade date, the date on which the Funds commit to purchase or sell the investment.
 Financial assets at fair value through profit or loss are initially recognised at fair value and, subsequent to initial recognition, measured at fair value.
 Gains and losses arising from changes in fair value are recognised in the Statements of Comprehensive Income when they arise.
 Interest, dividend and distribution income are separately recognised in the Statements of Comprehensive Income.
 Transaction costs are expensed as incurred in the Statements of Comprehensive Income.